Cigarette: Gateway theory

-Second-hand smoke
+Secondhand smoke

-Second-hand smoke is a mixture of smoke from the burning end of a cigarette and the smoke exhaled from the lungs of smokers.
+Secondhand smoke is a mixture of smoke from the burning end of a cigarette and the smoke exhaled from the lungs of smokers.
 It is involuntarily inhaled, lingers in the air for hours after cigarettes have been extinguished, and can cause a wide range of adverse health effects, including cancer, respiratory infections, and asthma.
 Nonsmokers who are exposed to second-hand smoke at home or work increase their heart disease risk by 25–30% and their lung cancer risk by 20–30%.
 Second-hand smoke has been estimated to cause 38,000 deaths per year, of which 3,400 are deaths from lung cancer in nonsmokers.
 Sudden infant death syndrome, ear infections, respiratory infections, and asthma attacks can occur in children who are exposed to second-hand smoke.
 Scientific evidence shows that no level of exposure to second-hand smoke is safe.

 Legislation

 Smoking restrictions

 Many governments impose restrictions on smoking tobacco, especially in public areas.
-The primary justification has been the negative health effects of second-hand smoke.
+The primary justification has been the negative health effects of secondhand smoke.
 Laws vary by country and locality.
 Nearly all countries have laws restricting places where people can smoke in public, and over 40 countries have comprehensive smoke-free laws that prohibit smoking in virtually all public venues.